almooradi-dev/filament-boilerplate/README.md

 - [ ] Add link to https://github.com/alexeymezenin/laravel-best-practices#follow-laravel-naming-conventions as a reference
 - [ ] Themes
     - [ ] Theme 01
+- [ ] Use Laravel Notification system instead of our custom one

 # Setup
 **Migrate**